 The session began at 7pm and finished at 12.15am the following morning.
 First of all, Paul McCartney and John Lennon re-recorded their lead vocals onto track three of the four-track tape, replacing McCartney's attempt from the previous night.

-With that completed to his satisfaction, The Beatles turned their attentions to an experimental piece which was recorded in a single take.
-It was given no official title, listed as Untitled on EMI’s recording logs, although it later became known as Carnival Of Light.
+With that completed to their satisfaction, The Beatles turned their attentions to an experimental piece which was recorded in a single take.
+It was given no official title, listed as Untitled on EMI's recording logs, although it later became known as Carnival Of Light.

 In 1966 the design team Binder, Edwards and Vaughan painted a piano in psychedelic colours for Paul McCartney, who had met David Vaughan through a mutual friend, Tara Browne, the Guinness heir whose death in December 1966 partly inspired the lyrics of A Day In The Life.

 That same month, Vaughan asked McCartney to contribute a recording for two events, to be promoted by the designers in the Roundhouse venue in Camden, London, on 28 January and 4 February 1967.
 The events were variously known as The Million Volt Light and Sound Rave or the Carnival of Light Rave.